brootware/staging.github.io/_posts/2022-01-15-extensions.md

 flag.txt: PNG image data, 1697 x 608, 8-bit/color RGB, non-interlaced
 ```

-From here, we can find that the original file format is a PNG image data.
+From here, we can find that the original file format is PNG image data.
 We can change the extension as below.

 ```bash
 cp flag.txt flag.png